konflux-ci/architecture/architecture/multi-platform-controller.md

 ## The Controller

 The controller is responsible for allocating SSH credentials to TaskRuns that meet the contract specified above.
 It currently supports fixed pools and fully dynamic host provisioning.

 ### Configuration

-At present the controller requires no CRDs (although this might change for dynamic pooling).
+At present the controller requires no CRDs.
 Configuration is provided through a `ConfigMap` that defines the available hosts.
 This `ConfigMap` is called `host-config` and lives in the `multi-platform-controller` namespace.
 This `ConfigMap` must have the `build.appstudio.redhat.com/multi-platform-config` label.

 An example is shown below: